Before Your Flight

 What to Pack

 The most common mistake I see people make is that they overpack.
-They bring way too much with them, and they make the all-too-common mistake of shopping for things they will need in Spain while still in America.
+They bring way too much with them, and they make the all-too-common mistake of shopping for things they will need in Spain while still home.

 Spain is a modern, western country, and you will be able to buy 99.99% of what you need while in Spain.
-Additionally, the exact same products you will buy are much cheaper in Spain than they are in America.
-It makes no sense to purchase basic things like school clothes and toiletries while in America just to ship them to Spain.
+Additionally, the exact same products you will buy are much cheaper in Spain.
+It makes no sense to purchase basic things like school clothes and toiletries just to ship them to Spain.
 I will go over some items you should bring with you, though.

 Baggage space is valuable.
 Don´t waste it!